gaultier/blog/kahns_algorithm.md

 Note that this algorithm is not capable by itself to point out which cycle there was exactly, only that there was one.
 That's because we mutated the graph by removing edges.
 If this information was important, we could keep track of which edges we removed in order, and re-add them back, or perhaps apply the algorithm to a copy of the graph (the adjacency matrix is trivial to clone).

 This algorithm is loose concerning the order of some operations, for example, picking a node with no incoming edge, or in which order the nodes in `S` are stored.
-That gives room for an implementation to use certain datastructures or orders that are faster, but in some cases we want the order to be always the same to solve ties in the stable way and to be reproducible.
+That gives room for an implementation to use certain data structures or orders that are faster, but in some cases we want the order to be always the same to solve ties in the stable way and to be reproducible.
 In order to do that, we simply use the alphabetical order.
 So in our example above, at `Line 5`, we picked `Zoe` out of `[Zoe, Bella, Miranda]`.
 Using this method, we would keep the working set `S` sorted alphabetically and pick `Bella` out of `[Bella, Miranda, Zoe]`.

 ## Implementation